 Overview

 Prostatitis is an inflammatory condition affecting the prostate gland.
 Prostatitis frequently results in genital, pelvic, or groin pain in addition to painful or difficult urinating.
-Certain types of prostatitis have no known origin, while others can be brought on by UTIs and other bacterial diseases.
+Some cases of prostatitis are caused by bacterial infections, but not all.

 The prostate gland, which is roughly the size of a walnut, is positioned directly below the bladder in men.
 It encircles the upper part of the urethra, the tube that empties the bladder of urination.
 The fluid that carries sperm during ejaculation is produced by the prostate and other sex glands.